 The new high-speed train is the fastest and takes about 30 minutes from Belgrade Centar railway station to Novi Sad.
 You can also take the bus from Belgrade to Novi Sad and while it is not the fastest option, it is pretty cheap and comfortable.

-Our bus tickets were less than £10 for both of us and we paid by card (Starling debit card) at the ticket counter.
+Our bus tickets were less than Ā£10 for both of us and we paid by card (Starling debit card) at the ticket counter.
 We had to pay an extra 70 RSD to store our suitcase in the trunk.
 Remember that you need the tickets to access the platforms; if you lose your ticket, you will have to buy a new one.
 Try to book a ticket on a bus run by Nis Express, Lasta, or Raketa as these companies provide efficient services and the buses are new and well-fitted.
 If you are travelling in summer, check if the bus has aircon.

 Day 2: Fruska Gora & Novi Sad

+One of the highlights of our Serbia itinerary is visiting the ancient monasteries of Fruska Gora.
 On day 2 of our 1-week trip to Serbia, we visited Fruska Gora to see the ancient monasteries and frescoes.
 The north of Serbia can easily be explored on public transport though a few areas such as the mountains of Fruska Gora require a car or joining an organised tour.

-Since we do not drive, we opted for an organized tour from Viator and I highly recommend it.
-Our guide, Jerko, was knowledgeable and took great pride in sharing with us the history and culture of Vojvodina and the monasteries we visited.
-There were no other participants that day, so we basically enjoyed a private tour!
-This is the tour we did and we highly recommend it.
+Since we do not drive, we opted for an organized tour from Viator and we had a wonderful time.
+Our guide, Jerko, was knowledgeable and took great pride in sharing the history and culture of Vojvodina and the monasteries we visited.
+There were no other participants that day, so we enjoyed a private half-day tour for less than Ā£90 (April 2024)!
+If you want to visit Fruska Gora, we highly recommend the Fruska Gora Monasteries and Wine Tasting Tour with Viator.
+We visited three monasteries- Novo Hopovo, Grgeteg Monastery, and KruÅ”edol Monastery-, went for a Serbian wine and honey tasting at the Museum of Beekeeping and Winery ŽivanoviÄ, and then spent some time strolling through the streets of a very pretty town named Sremski Karlovci.

 We returned to Novi Sad around 3 pm, then went to Petrovaradin to see the sunset over the Danube.
 Before climbing up the fort, we spent some time strolling through the streets lined by pastel-painted houses with ornate decorative flourishes.
 We were tired by then and spent the evening downing a few drinks and enjoying views of the Danube on the Strand.